becelli/ooption/README.md

 [![npm version](https://badge.fury.io/js/ooptional.svg)](https://badge.fury.io/js/ooptional)
 ## OOptional - TypeScript optional types with seamless async support and 🪄 magical 🪄 type inference

 **OOPtional** empowers you to write robust and expressive TypeScript code by elegantly handling optional values within functional or object-oriented design patterns.
 This library eliminates the need for cumbersome null and undefined checks, leading to cleaner, more maintainable code.
-Experience the magic of its seamless type inference!
+Experience the magic of its seamless type inference with zero dependencies!

 **Key Features:**